ericcfields/EmoRecap/README.md

 This repository contains code used for data processing and analysis for:

-Bowen, H. J., Fields, E. C., & Kensinger, E. A. (in press).
-Prior emotional context modulates early event-related potentials to neutral retrieval cues. *Journal of Cognitive Neuroscience*. https://doi.org/10.1162/jocn_a_01451
+Bowen, H. J., Fields, E. C., & Kensinger, E. A. (2019).
+Prior Emotional Context Modulates Early Event-Related Potentials to Neutral Retrieval Cues. *Journal of Cognitive Neuroscience, 31*(11), 1755-1767. https://doi.org/10.1162/jocn_a_01451

 ## Usage/Workflow